0thm4n3/WPSeku/README.md

-# WPSeku - Wordpress Security Scanner
+# WPSeku - Simple Wordpress Security Scanner

 __WPSeku__ is a black box WordPress vulnerability scanner that can be used to scan remote WordPress installations to find security issues.